1 Depart USA

 6 Queen Elizabeth National Park

-the lodge before departing for Queen Elizabeth National Park.
+Enjoy breakfast at the lodge before departing for Queen Elizabeth National Park.

 During the journey towards the park, the incredible scenery